Smitbafna/zk-AgentMesh/README.md

 ---
 # Future Enhancements: Considerations for Scaling

-As AgentMesh grows into a modular and decentralized economy for AI agents, the following optional layers can be added to enhance scale, trust, and monetization flexibility:
+As ZK-AgentMesh grows into a modular and decentralized economy for AI agents, the following optional layers can be added to enhance scale, trust, and monetization flexibility:

 |  Layer | Description |
 |---------|-------------|